iahmadhabibx/javascript360/README.md

 implementation of a "debounce" function using the latest ECMAScript features, including Promise and async/await.
 The debounce function ensures that the given function is only executed once after a specified delay, even if it's called multiple times within that delay.
 # Day - 47:
 Using memoization, the fibonacci function's costly recursive calls are optimized, and subsequent calls with the same arguments are retrieved from the cache, avoiding redundant computations.
+# Day - 48:
+Custom event listener in javascript.
+You can use it to manage communication between different parts of your application without tightly coupling them.
+It's a versatile tool to implement pub/sub patterns, callbacks, and more in a clean and organized manner